zoujiaqing/Signal-Server/docs/dependancies.md

 ## Instructions

-1. Make sure everything is up-to-date with `sudo apt update` and `sudo apt upgrade`
+1. Make sure everything is up-to-date with `sudo apt update && sudo apt upgrade`

 2. Install the latest version of Java